dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 each contributing factor.
 Finally, we order by count and get the top 5 contributing factors.

+**Spark Internal Analysis**
 There are three stages that occur for this problem.
-In stage 1 we read the Parquet file from disk or memory if it if cached (as seen in the previous section).
+In stage 1 we read the Parquet file from disk or memory if it is cached (as seen in the previous section).
 The RDDs created in stage 1 are parrallelCollectionRDD followed by a mapPartitionsRDD.
 Next, in stage 2 a FileScanRDD is created, followed by a MapPartitionRDD, then another